jgujerry/python-cli-applications/argparse-app/README.md

 $ pip install -e .
 ```

 This would install the `safekey` package with `sk` command.

-Check this:
+## How to use this CLI tool?

+First, make sure you have the CLI tool installed correctly, using `--help` to validate the installation.

 ```bash
 $ sk --help